Managing finances when renting or buying a home

 Managing finances renting buying home Managing finances renting buying home Managing finances renting buying home Managing finances renting buying home

-This lesson contains content from lessons previously titled Planning your finances for the future and Managing money and budgeting.
+This lesson contains content from lessons previously titled Planning your finances for the future and Managing money and budgeting, you can find out about the updates here.

 The Managing finances when renting or buying a home lesson focuses on encouraging students to create a budget that tracks expenditure, prepare for financial independence and recognise the impact of poor money management when bills are involved.